Skip to content

 You are an expert reviewing REST API code...

-1. Prompt body — from built-in prompts or --prompt-file
+1. Prompt body — from --prompt, --prompt-file, or context.prompts in the config

 2. Base rules — shared instructions: focus on changed code, be constructive, use request_changes only for critical/multiple high issues

 3. Project instructions — first found file from the repo root: AGENT.md, AGENTS.md, CLAUDE.md.
-Loaded as-is.
+Loaded verbatim up to 30k chars (MAX_INSTRUCTIONS_CHARS); anything beyond is truncated with a warning.
 Security note: read from the working tree, not target branch — a malicious MR can modify them.
 See Security

 Built by build_user_message() from collected context: